slarwise/batterywall-macos/README.md

 ## Improvements

-Enhance the CLI, make a proper argument parser.
 If no arguments are given for images, use one of the provided image sets.